neptulon/jsonrpc/README.md

 ## Users

 [Titan](https://github.com/nb-titan/titan) mobile messaging server is written entirely using the Neptulon framework.
 It uses JSON-RPC 2.0 package over Neptulon to act as the server part of a mobile messaging app.
-You can visit its repo to see a complete use case of Neptulon framework.
+You can visit its repo to see a complete use case of Neptulon framework + JSON-RPC package.

 ## Testing